JOKR-Services/logr-node/README.md

 The `CatchException` decorator is used to capture exceptions thrown within a method and log them using a logger.
 Here are the details of the options you can provide to the decorator:

+- `bubbleException` (optional): A flag to determine whether the exception should be rethrown after logging (default is not to rethrow).

+- `customErrorInstance` (optional): A custom error instance to be thrown or returned when handling exceptions.
+If provided, this error instance will be thrown or returned instead of the original error.

 - `kind` (optional): The type of log event (e.g., 'Application', 'Domain', 'Infra').

 - `isSync` (optional): A flag that defines whether the method is synchronous (default is asynchronous).

 - `onException` (optional): A callback function to handle captured exceptions.
 It takes the error and context as parameters and can return an unknown value.

-- `bubbleException` (optional): A flag to determine whether the exception should be rethrown after logging (default is not to rethrow).

 ## Log Format